-After 44 fights, 41 victories, 32 knockouts and three heavyweight championships, on June 21, 2003, Lennox Lewis’ superlative-defying career came to an end in the midst of a literal bloodbath.
+On June 21, 2003, after 44 fights, 41 victories, 32 knockouts and three heavyweight championships, Lennox Lewis’ superlative-defying career came to an end in the midst of a bloodbath.

-It’s strange looking back at a heavyweight landscape that had not yet been carved by the two, towering Ukrainian brothers, Vitali and Wladimir, who would define boxing’s marquee division to a generation but that’s what it was like in those first fledgling years of the noughties, a state of limbo where popular champions of boxing past were beginning to fade away from the sport and the new crop of potential heavyweight torchbearers were doing little to excite the masses.
+It’s strange looking back at a heavyweight landscape that had not yet been carved by the two, towering Ukrainian brothers who would go on to dominate boxing’s marquee division, Vitali and Wladimir Klitschko.
+In those first fledgling years of the 00s, the division was in a state of limbo where popular champions of boxing past were beginning to fade away from the sport and the new crop of potential heavyweight torchbearers were doing little to excite the masses.

-When Lewis, one of the very best heavyweights to ever lace-up, signed on to fight the older of the two Klitschko brothers at Los Angeles’ Staples Center, Vitali, or the more ominously monikered ‘Dr Ironfist,’ he probably hadn’t envisioned it would be his last dance in boxing.
+When Lewis signed on to fight the older of the two Klitschko brothers at Los Angeles’ Staples Center, Vitali, or the more ominously monikered ‘Dr Ironfist,’ he probably hadn’t envisioned it would be his last dance in boxing.
 To many, Lewis included, Klitschko was merely a stepping stone to a much more lucrative sequel with Mike Tyson, whom Lewis had cemented his heavyweight supremacy against a year prior.

 After a sole defeat to Chris Byrd in 2000, Klitschko had strung together five consecutive wins and appeared to be a considerable distance back up the comeback trail when pen was put to paper on his bout with Lewis, but the question marks still remained.
 That defeat to Byrd three years earlier had bludgeoned his confidence and many believed, perhaps foolishly given what we know he would go on to achieve, that Vitali didn’t have the minerals for prizefighting.